 Entrée Soufflé Recipe

 We have some fantastic neighbors.
-While we cannot get together and share meals as we did in the past due to the pandemic, we have still been sharing food.
 They recently brought over a very flavorful chicken entrée, and we decided to repay them with an entrée soufflé.

 What follows is the recipe we made for their enjoyment.